Programs

 To date, more than 70% of the funded Fellows continue to pursue work in the pediatric oncology field.
 Many of the fellowship recipients maintain a relationship with “Alex’s Team,” expressing their sincere appreciation for the unique opportunities afforded to them by the Foundation, and “paying it forward” by introducing their incoming classmates to the opportunity to participate in this program.

-Mentor: Jennifer Snaman, MD
+Mentor: Hesham Elhalawani, MD